 - Command on the basics: Bartenders are required to keep a robust grasp on bar basics, which include standard recipes, garnishes, terminology, etc. Similarly, every bar establishment usually has its own customized selection of cocktails for sale, and you are required to keep yourself acquainted with them.

 - Guest Awareness: It is an ethical duty of a bartender to keep a track on the drinks served to a particular customer.
 This skill is especially important to avoid high intoxication of bar guests.
 You should be able to recognize signs such as floundering gait, fumbling speech and dilated pupils and immediately stop serving such customers.
 You may be held accountable for any accident which may occur due to over-serving of alcohol to customers.
 Thus, work on your observational skills to flourish in this career.

 - Personality: A bartender’s personality is also a key skill which plays a great role in the determination of your applications.
 Bartending is essentially an interactive job in which you are invariably on stage, displaying tricks and chit-chatting with guests.
 You will have to undertake a lot of activities in conjunction, but your personality will usually play a dominating role.

 - Physique: A bartender must appear physically attractive and healthy.
 Attractive, because of the setting and healthy, because of the various necessities of the job such as long periods of standing, multitasking, etc which requires more than just physical beauty.

-Bartenders usually work in restaurants and clubs, which have become increasingly smitten by the idea of having bars around— after all alcohol is not just about amusement.
+Bartenders usually work in restaurants and nightclubs, which have become increasingly smitten by the idea of having bars around— after all alcohol is not just about amusement.
 Quite some time ago, bartenders were mostly employed by big restaurants and clubs, but nowadays, even small-scale restaurants and dance clubs recruit bartenders and pay them handsomely.
 In fact, people invite bartenders to provide their services to parties and family functions.
 So, there are a lot of work opportunities available to freelance bartenders.